SikuAudio/bitwig/README.md

-# Akai Midimix for Bitwwig
+# Akai Midimix for Bitwig
-Akai MIDIMIX Controller Script
+This project is a fork of [mfeyx's](https://github.com/mfeyx/akai-midimix-bitwig) script

 # Load the scripts